Monday, 5 October 2020

 Also in massive trouble, anybody with the phone number 477 3104.
 In the interest of science I applied a nine and called it.
 Sadly, in Melbourne at least, it has been subject to the Tommy Tutone rule and disconnected.
 Ironically, Kevin Bloody Wilson's home town of Perth seems to be the only place in Australia where the number still works, allegedly for an A. Agostino.
 We respectfully ask that you do not ring them up and ask to place a call.

 The problem with home versions of this song is that the line itself is not funny in isolation.
-You could ring up A. Agostino and shout it but there's no comedic effect without the nasally accent Kev sings the song in.
-Rack off Whispering Jack, this is one of the great Australian vocal performances, especially the way he pronounces "arse" as "arth" for no obvious reason.
-That's the mark of a professional, making a subtle change that significantly improves the performance.
+You could ring up Mr or Mrs Agostino and shout it, but it's not funny without the nasal voice Kev sings in.
+Whispering Jack be buggered, this is one of the great Australian vocal performances, especially the way he pronounces "arse" as "arth" for no obvious reason.
+That's the mark of a professional, making a subtle change that significantly improves the overall package.

-We don't hear the operator's response to this helpful suggestion, but she is obviously not happy because a couple of days later the man from the phone company shows up to disconnect Kev's phone for "a breach of regulations."
-Mr Telecom helpfully suggests "it might help if you'd recall exactly what you said..." as an excuse to get back into the chorus.
+We don't hear the operator's response to this helpful suggestion, but she is obviously not happy because a couple of days later the man from Telecom turns up to disconnect Kev's phone for "a breach of regulations", helpfully suggesting "it might help if you'd recall exactly what you said..." as an excuse to do the chorus again.

-Kev is offered a chance at redemption by apologising the 'Operator 42', but the Telecom receptionist asks him to repeat himself and we're off to the races again.
-Finally the operator turns up, by which time he's had enough, issues the immortal line "you'd better fuckin' brace yourself 'cos they're bringing it around" and abuses her again.
+Kev is offered a chance at redemption by apologising to 'Operator 42', but the Telecom receptionist makes him repeat what he said and we're at it again.
+Finally, the operator turns up, by which time he's had enough, issues the immortal line "you'd better fuckin' brace yourself 'cos they're bringing it around" and abuses her again.
 I've always wanted to say that in real life but have never had the chance.
-Presumably his phone was never reconnected and he had to wait several years for Optus to turn up.
+Presumably his phone was never reconnected and he had to wait several years for Optus to start.

-At the time of thieving this album I was also right into crank calls, aided by the phone box 50 metres from my front door.
+At the time of thieving this album I was also right into crank calls, aided by a phone box 50 metres from my front door.
 Perhaps due to concerns that I too would be tracked down and asked to recall exactly what I said, the victims were usually Demtel operators (008 023 025, I even remember the number).
-There is absolutely no doubt that at some point I demanded somebody stick the phone and I feel really bad about it now.
-In fact, I suspect some of the reason I hate making phone calls now is guilt about the cavalcade of artless, abusive calls to anyone with a free call number.
+There is absolutely no doubt that at some point somebody was told stick the phone and I feel really bad about it now.
+In fact, I suspect guilt about the cavalcade of artless, abusive calls to anyone with a free call number is why I don't like calling people to this day.
 By 1994 Demtel had switched to a 'cost of a local call' number and I feel partly responsible.
-But only partly, everybody in Australia aged 10 and up was tormenting the piss out of their operators.
+But only partly, everybody in Australia aged 10 and up was tormenting the piss out of them.

 I was too busy laughing at the time to think about the premise, but surely by 1986 you didn't have to ring an operator and ask them to put you through to a number.
 Either you knew the number and dialled it or you didn't and you rang up to find it out.
 Maybe, like the Last Lager Waltz it was set in the past?
-After Denton neglected to ask we'll probably never find out.
+Again, where was Denton with the important questions like this?

 10. Hey Santa Claus